Blogs

 • User preferences database reaching capacity

-• An error in generating a complex HTML email template for a specific user
+• An error in generating the HTML or the template engine for a specific user

 When things go wrong during the job in the middle of the process, you have three options: 1) forget the whole job, and some of your users don't receive their notifications, 2) retry the whole job, and some of your users will receive their notifications twice, 3) create logic to partially retry the failed notifications (sometimes not possible, for example when hitting the memory limit of your environment).
-All this is avoidable by making your jobs more granular.
+All this can be avoided by making your jobs more granular.

 Solution: Make your jobs as granular as possible, e.g., one email per job